 History comes to life

-Attend a living history program at the park and Immerse yourself in a unique learning experience.
-Chat with living historians wearing replica Mexican War era uniforms and equipment.
-Smell the burnt black powder at our musket and artillery demonstrations and listen to stories of the Battle of Palo Alto and the Mexican War.
+Attend a living history program at the park and enjoy a unique learning experience.
+Chat with living historians and listen to stories of the Battle of Palo Alto and the Mexican War.
+Witness musket and artillery demonstrations.
+Palo Alto's living history programs offer something for everyone.

-The park's Living history season runs from September through May.
-Programs are usually held on the first Saturday of month.
+The park's living history season goes from September to May.
+Programs are usually held on the first Saturday of month with the exception of October and November.
 Programs are held outdoors and are dependent upon weather, so dress accordingly.
+Check our calendar for the most up to date program information.

 A uniform appearance